-Moreover, the calculation of this rescaling can be done in the more general but usual configuration of a flat Minkowskian space-time everywhere into which an $\epsilon$ energy distribution is added in a bounded space-time domain.
-The old and new GRFs refer to this $\epsilon$ bounded energy.
-The space-time deformation generated by $\epsilon$ is described by the succession.

-sive local deformations of the test particles being at rest when located infinitely far from $\epsilon$ , along their trajectories.
-Those calculations are described in (Appendix P).
-Once again, the SR time dilatation factor is the time component of this rescaling.
+Moreover, the calculation of this rescaling can be done in the more general but usual configuration of a flat Minkowskian space-time everywhere, into which an ξ energy distribution is added in a bounded space-time domain.
+The old and new GRFs refer to this ξ bounded energy.
+The space-time deformation generated by ξ is described by the successive local deformations of test particles at rest when located infinitely far from ξ , along their trajectories.
+These calculations are described in Appendix O. Once again, the SR time dilation factor is the time component of this rescaling.